igrigorik/http-2/README.md

 Multiplexing multiple streams over the same TCP connection introduces contention for shared bandwidth resources.
 Stream priorities can help determine the relative order of delivery, but priorities alone are insufficient to control how the resource allocation is performed between multiple streams.
 To address this, HTTP 2.0 provides a simple mechanism for [stream and connection flow control](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_flow_control).

-Connection and stream flow control is handled by the library: all streams are initialized with the default window size (64KB), and send/receive window updates are automatically processed - i.e. window is decremented on outgoing data transfers, and incremented on receipt of WINDOW_UPDATE frames.
+Connection and stream flow control is handled by the library: all streams are initialized with the default window size (64KB), and send/receive window updates are automatically processed - i.e. window is decremented on outgoing data transfers, and incremented on receipt of window frames.
 Similarly, if the window is exceeded, then data frames are automatically buffered until window is updated.

-The only thing left is for your application to specify the logic as to when to emit WINDOW_UPDATE updates:
+The only thing left is for your application to specify the logic as to when to emit window updates:

 ```ruby
 conn.buffered_amount     # check amount of buffered data